tersesystems/echopraxia/README.md

 }
 ```

+Please see the [async example](https://github.com/tersesystems/echopraxia-examples/tree/main/async) for more details.

 ### Managing Thread Local State

 Note that because logging is asynchronous, you must be very careful when accessing thread local state.
 Thread local state associated with logging, i.e. MDC / ThreadContext is automatically carried through, but in some cases you may need to do additional work.